yagnasreekamireddy/ai-research-assistant/README.md

 A GenAI-powered document assistant that helps users interact with PDF files using natural language questions.

-Built as a learning project to explore how **Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and Vector Databases** can be combined to create useful AI applications.
+Built as a learning project to explore how **Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and Vector Databases** can be combined to build practical AI applications.

 ## 🌟 Project Overview

-Instead of manually searching through lengthy documents, this application allows users to upload a PDF and ask questions directly.
-The system understands the document, finds relevant information, and generates meaningful answers using AI.
+Reading and finding information from lengthy documents can be time-consuming.
+This application makes document analysis easier by allowing users to upload a PDF and ask questions directly.

+The system understands the uploaded document, retrieves relevant information based on user queries, and generates meaningful answers using AI.

-The project uses a RAG pipeline where document content is converted into embeddings, stored in a vector database, and retrieved whenever a user asks a question.
+The project follows a **Retrieval-Augmented Generation (RAG)** approach where document content is converted into embeddings, stored in a vector database, and retrieved whenever a user asks a question.

 ## 🚀 Features